 Johannesburg

 Most trips to South Africa will start and end in either Johannesburg or Cape Town.
-Ours began in Johannesburg on a bright and sunny winter day and we were eager and ready to explore.
-It was our first time to Africa and we were excited to road trip around South Africa.
-The two main cities also have a large supply of rental cars so we were able to get an affordable rate for our rental car, we paid $600 for 30 days for a Toyota bakkie.
+Ours began in Johannesburg on a bright and sunny winter day, and we were eager and ready to explore.
+It was our first time in Africa, and we were excited to go on a road trip around South Africa.
+The two main cities also have a large supply of rental cars so we were able to get an affordable rate for our rental car.

-Once you have your car it is quite easy to get around the city.
+Once you have your car, it is quite easy to get around the city.
 There are so many things to do in Johannesburg.
 A guided tour around Soweto is a popular option.
 Another good option is to head to the Market on Main.
-The market on main was the top thing that our Airbnb hosts recommended us to do on Sunday mornings between 10 and 3 in downtown Jo-burg.
-We had a great time eating local food, soaking up the sun on the patio, and checking out local artisans.
+The Market on Main was the top thing our Airbnb hosts recommended we do on Sunday mornings between 10 and 3 in downtown Joburg.
+We enjoyed eating local food, soaking up the sun on the patio, and checking out local artisans.

 Insider Tip: Johannesburg is not that safe, especially at night.
-We recommend you avoid nighttime driving as car jacks are frequent in certain areas.
+We recommend you avoid nighttime driving as car-jackings are frequent in certain areas.
+It’s much easier for locals who know where they’re heading.

 Kruger National Park

 With any road trip in South Africa, a self-drive safari in Kruger National Park is a must.
-Kruger National park is about a four-hour drive from Johannesburg.
-It’s the largest park in South Africa and is home to the big five animals.
+Kruger National Park is about a four-hour drive from Johannesburg.
+It’s the largest park in South Africa and is home to the Big Five animals.
 Not only is it perfect for safari, but we found it to be the easiest park in Africa to self-drive.
-Roads are paved, well signed, and a safari here is affordable – heck there is even a Mugg & Bean inside the park!
+Roads are paved and well-signed, and a safari here is affordable—heck, there is even a Mugg & Bean (local coffee chain) inside the park!

-It’s a tremendous budget option for backpackers or those on a tight budget as it can be on your own without a guide.
-The park is huge so I would recommend at least two or three days to get the most of it.
+It’s a tremendous budget option for backpackers or those on a tight budget, as you can do it on your own without a guide.
+The park is huge, so we recommend at least two or three days to get the most out of it.
+There are a few types of accommodation in the park: high-end lodges, parks-managed affordable and adequate accommodation, and campsites.
+Outside, a wealth of more affordable safari lodges, campsites, guesthouses, and hotels are available.

 Swaziland/Eswatini

-You can easily go into Swaziland for a day or two and enjoy a hike up Sibebe Rock, attend a concert and a sundowner at House on Fire, or go on an unguided walking safari in Mlilwane Wildlife Sanctuary.
-We spent a week in Swaziland because we had friends in the country, but I think you could make the most of it in a few days.
+You can easily go to Swaziland for a day or two and enjoy a hike up Sibebe Rock, attend a concert and a sundowner at House on Fire, or go on an unguided walking safari in Mlilwane Wildlife Sanctuary.
+We spent a week there because we had friends in the country, but I think you could make the most of it in a few days.

-Some thing to note about Swaziland is that their currency, the Swazi Lilangeni is pegged 1:1 with the rand and prices are about the same as in South Africa.
-Americans can access Swaziland visa-free and we found the border to be one of the easiest we traveled to in Africa.
+Something to note about Swaziland is that their currency, the Swazi Lilangeni, is pegged 1:1 with the rand, and prices are about the same as in South Africa.
+Americans can access Swaziland visa-free, and we found the border to be one of the easiest to travel to in Africa.
 Always check with your embassy to see visa regulations.

 Top tip: It’s important to check with your rental car company about the drive across borders.
-Some may charge a fee to do this, while others include it in their rental contract.
+Some may charge a fee, while others include it in their rental contract.

 Durban

 Durban is the largest city in the KwaZulu-Natal province.
-If you are into big cities with a side dose of Afro-Indian culture you may enjoy a stop here.
-It’s true that more Indians reside in Durban than any other country in the world (besides India).
-That means that they have the best Indian food and curries in the country – hands down.
+If you like big cities with a side dose of Afro-Indian culture, you may enjoy a stop here.
+More Indians reside in Durban than in any other country in the world (besides India).
+That means that they have the best Indian food and curries in the country—hands down.

 Clarens and the Drakensberg Mountains